StackVista/stackstate-docs/develop/scripting/README.md

 ## Script APIs

 All StackState functionality exposed via scripting is available via so-called script API's.
 These are singleton objects starting with a capital case letter that contain a number of functions that can be called.
-Commonly used script APIs are the [Topology script API](script-apis/topology.md) for querying the topology and the [Http script API](script-apis/http.md) for calling out to external services.
+Commonly used script APIs are the [Topology script API](script-apis/topology.md) for querying the topology and the [Http script API](script-apis/http.md) for calling out to external services, [View script API](script-apis/view.md) to get view definitions.
 Please have a look at the full list of [script APIs](script-apis/).

 ## Asynchronous programming

 Most available functions on the script APIs can not immediately produce a result, but need some time to return.
 For efficiency reasons StackState will then suspend script execution and continue other work on other background threads.
 When a function has a async return value you the word `async` is written before the return type in the documentation.
 This has implications for how to work with StackState results.
 Please [read about async script results](async_script_result.md) to understand how this work.